slav-krav/swcom-task/README.md

 2. No real authentication.
 Only authorisation.
 JWT token will be generated at the moment of user creation.
 3. JWT salt is hardcoded to `SECRET` value.
 4. Usage of `latest` docker tag
+5. Decision are not totally secure and contain JWT token.